uosyph/url-shortener/README.md

 ## Environment Configuration

 In this repository, you will find a file named `.env`.
 This file contains sensitive configuration information and is typically not included in version control systems.
 However, I've included it here for your convenience to help you get started quickly without having to create it yourself.

+## Contributing

+### Development

+To fix a bug or enhance an existing feature, follow these steps:

+- Fork the repo
+- Create a new branch (`git checkout -b improve-feature`)
+- Make the necessary changes
+- Add changes to reflect updates
+- Commit your changes (`git commit -am 'Improve feature'`)
+- Push to the branch (`git push origin improve-feature`)
+- Create a Pull Request

+### Bug/Feature Request

+If you find a bug or want to request a new feature:

+- For bugs, open an issue with details about the problem.
+- For feature requests, open an issue with your suggestions.

 ## License